PacktPublishing/Elastic-Stack-8.x-Cookbook/Chapter3/snippets.md

 ```

 ## Measuring the performance of your search applications with Behaviour analytics
-Locate the uncomment the following code blocks in App.tsx
+Locate and uncomment the following code blocks in App.tsx
 ```Javascript
 createTracker({
   	endpoint: "https://xxx.cloud.es.io:443",